niloysikdar/neoenv/README.md

 }
 ```

-This will generate an `env.config.ts` file in the root of your project.
-You can also use the `--js` flag to generate an `env.config.js` file.
+This will generate an `env.ts` file in the root of your project.
+You can also use the `--js` flag to generate an `env.js` file.

 ```json
 {